tasleson/duplihere/README.md

 # duplihere

 ### What
-Copy & Paste finder for source files or any utf-8 text files.
+Copy & Paste finder for source files or any structured utf-8 text files.

 ### Why